bloombar/gitcommitlogger/README.md

 # gitcommitlogger

-A Python package that logs the details of a specific set of commits made to a GitHub repository.
+A Python package that logs the details of a specific set of events made to a GitHub repository.
 Logs are saved into a `CSV` file and can optionally be sent in a request to a web app, such as a Google Apps Script attached to a Google Sheet where the data can be stored.

 ## GitHub Actions integration